Wednesday, July 23, 2014

 UNITY, Maine – The Maine Organic Farmers and Gardeners Association (MOFGA) announced today that it has received a $1 million gift from the Partridge Foundation to establish an endowment in support of its new farmer training programs.

 "This Partridge Foundation gift represents a tremendous vote of confidence in MOFGA and an unprecedented opportunity to strengthen our innovative new farmer training programs.
 We thank the Foundation for its generous support," said Ted Quaday, MOFGA's executive director.

-The Partridge Foundation has also pledged an additional $1 million to the organization if MOFGA can raise a matching amount over the next 18 months.
+The Partridge Foundation has also pledged an additional $1 million to the organization if MOFGA can raise a matching amount before January 14, 2017.

 "This is a matching challenge that has the potential to bring our educational programs endowment to $3 million by the end of 2015," said Quaday.
 "We could not be more excited and enthused.
 We are reaching out to our many members and donors and inviting them to join us in building long-term support for these crucial programs."